-Often, the weight that is lost with stimulants may be regained when the medication is stopped.
-In contrast, Alli, Contrave, Belviq, Belviq XR, and Qsymia are all approved for long-term use in weight loss.
+Often, the weight that is lost with stimulants will be regained when the medication is stopped.
+In contrast, Alli, Contrave, Qsymia and Wegovy are all approved for long-term (chronic) use to maintain weight loss.

 Are OTC Herbal Weight Loss Pills Safe and Effective?

-FDA does investigate OTC supplements if they appear to be causing harm; FDA removed dietary products with the stimulant ephedra from the market in 2004 due to dangerous side effects like heart attack, stroke and seizures.
+The FDA does investigate OTC supplements if they appear to be causing harm.
+In fact, the FDA removed dietary products with the stimulant ephedra from the U.S. market in 2004 due to dangerous side effects such as heart attack, stroke and seizures.

 Finished: FDA-Approved Weight Loss Drugs: Can They Help You?